MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/container-apps/management.md

 # Management and operations for the Azure Container Apps - Landing Zone Accelerator

-Review features and services of Container Apps available to help you design and maintain your app for long-term health and stability.
+Review features and services of Azure Container Apps available to help you design and maintain your app for long-term health and stability.

 - Understand the Container Apps [limits](/azure/container-apps/quotas).